tomadowley/sandbox/README.md

 * Your code runs perfectly... right after you comment out half of it.
 * Debugging tip: Try turning your computer off and pursuing a career in interpretive dance.
 * If at first you don’t succeed, call it a “feature” and ship it anyway.
+* Why do programmers hate nature?
+It has too many bugs.